vmstio/vmstio/docus/content/infrastructure/source.md

 - Enabling [YJIT](https://shopify.engineering/ruby-yjit-is-production-ready) for better Ruby performance
 - Performance optimizations for Jemalloc.

-We intend to upstream these changes with the adoption of PR26850 to the Mastodon project, or a similar concept.
+We intend to upstream these changes with the adoption of PR [mastodon/mastodon #26850](https://github.com/mastodon/mastodon/pull/26850) to the Mastodon project, or a similar concept.

 ## Container Availability